jvmahon/Hubitat-matterTools/Inovelli/Inovelli White Series Driver Set/README.md

 # Inovelli White Series Hubitat Driver (Custom)
 Additional Details to Come

-This driver set supports the Inovelli VTM31 2-in-1 switch and VTM35 fan switch.
+This driver set supports the Inovelli VTM30, VTM31, VTM35, and VTM36 switches.

 The Hubitat 2.4 firmware version has updated their interface.
 This documentation has not been updated yet.

 ## Features
-This driver supports several advanced features for the VTM31 and VTM35 switches including:
+This driver supports several advanced features for the VTM30, VTM31, VTM36 and VTM36 switches including:
-* Support for controlling (a) the main electrical Load (dimmer for VTM31, and fan for VTM35) as well (b) separately controlling the LED bar in "Alert" mode.
+* Support for controlling (a) the main electrical Load (switch for VTM30, dimmer for VTM31, and both dimmer and fan for VTM35/VTM36) as well (b) separately controlling the LED bar in "Alert" mode for the VTM30, VTM31, and VTM35.
 * Ability to configure device features from the driver
 * Button Tapping (coming in a future update, after Hubitat gets further along in their Matter implementation)